weewx/weewx/docs/quickstarts/v5-upgrade.md

     When you are done, the new V5.0 executable will be in `~/.local/bin/weewxd`, rather than the more familiar V4.x location `/home/weewx/bin/weewxd`.

-2. You do not have to create a new user data area because you will be simply reusing your old user data area in `/home/weewx`.
+2. You do not have to do Step 2, provision a new station, because you will be simply reusing your old user data in `/home/weewx`.
 However, you do need to upgrade your old configuration file, documentation, examples, and daemon utility files:

     ```shell